serpent-linux/website/content/about.md

  - Seriously optimised for serious workloads.
  - Third party applications reliant on containers only.
 No compat-hacks
  - Wayland-only.
 X11 compatibility via containers will be investigated
+ - Fully stateless with management tools and upstreaming of patches
  - Lots, lots more.
 We'll blog about it.

 #### Opinionated By Default